f-viktor/intzd/README.md

 ## How long does it take
 Testing on [The Book of Tea](https://standardebooks.org/ebooks/okakura-kakuzo/the-book-of-tea), the resulting audio is 107 minutes (1:47) whereas the suggested reading time is 66 minutes.
-This means the audiobook is 60% longer than the suggested reading time displayed on standardebooks.org.
+This means the audiobook is 60% longer than the suggested reading time displayed on [standardebooks.org](https://standardebooks.org).
 This isn't too bad as audiobooks are generally slower than reading the actual book to begin with.
 This is fairly normal for any audiobook.
-Generating the audiofiles also took around 90 minutes on a 1060.
+Generating the audio files also took around 90 minutes on a 1060.
 That being said, listening at this speed is quite fatiguing, as the AI rarely makes pauses, and occasionally pronounces things weird.
-I found that setting playback speed to 0.9 makes for a better listening experinece, and this is now the default.
+I found that setting playback speed to 0.9 makes for a better listening experience, and this is now the default.
 You can control this value via the --audio_speed option.

 ## Improvement ideas
 ~~Save last transcribed sentence and corresponding audio to a file when script is interrupted.~~